ianawilson/hangouts-fluid-userscript/DEV-NOTES.md

 - don't notify for your own messages when sent from another device/window
 - show a notification for "sent a picture" instead of nothing
 - when there's an emoji, the notification says "undefined"
+- destroy notifications when the frame is focused
+    - attach notification instances to the frame
+    - close() notifications when a frame is focused (no longer green)
+    - can probably use this for the unread count, too

 ## Nice to Have